jjm-soft/jjm-soft.Serilog.Extensions.Logging.Helpers/README.md

 # Serilog.Extensions.Logging.Helpers

-A collection of helper funktions for the Serilog logging tool.
+A collection of helper functions for the [Serilog](https://serilog.net/) logging tool.